edthorman/mirantis/docs/getting-started.md

 Hosts launched on most public clouds (e.g., AWS, Azure) typically provide this access configuration as default.

 * _(Recommended) Configure Docker logging to enable auto-rotation and manage log retention_ * &mdash; See [system requirements](system-requirements.md) and [host configuration](host-configuration.md) for more info.

+## Networking considerations

+Most first-time Launchpad users will likely install Launchpad on a local laptop or VM, and wish to deploy Docker Enterprise onto VMs running on a public or private cloud that supports 'security groups' for IP access control.
+This makes it fairly simple to configure networking in a way that provides adequate security and convenient access to the cluster for evaluation and experimentation.
+See [Networking Considerations](#networking-considerations.md) for a simple recommended setup.

 ## Set up Mirantis Launchpad CLI tool